saltstack/salt/doc/topics/tutorials/starting_states.rst

 ==========================

 When setting up Salt States in a scalable manner, more than one SLS will need to be used.
-The above examples were just in a single SLS file, but two or more SLS files can be combined to build out a State Tree.
+The above examples were in a single SLS file, but two or more SLS files can be combined to build out a State Tree.
 The above example also references a file with a strange source - ``salt://apache/httpd.conf``.
 That file will need to be available as well.